stanley-1/tp/docs/UserGuide.md

 ### Track history of commands: `↑` or `↓` arrow keys <a name="scroll"></a>

-Scroll through your history of commands using the `↑` or `↓` arrow keys.
+You can scroll through your history of commands using the `↑` or `↓` arrow keys.

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**